 What if we decline the offer?

-Everything comes straight back to the Brighouse shop by free tracked, insured delivery.
+Everything comes straight back to the Brighouse shop by free tracked, signed-for delivery.
 There is no fee for saying no and no obligation to go ahead.

 When and how is the charity paid?